MigVega/SLAM2REF/README.md

 - After successfully building the project, all the input paths (to the query and central sessions, for example) and parameters are given in the file `config/params.yaml`.

-- Then simply running the code (with the play bottom) should start the execution. in the console, the following should be visible:
+- Then, simply running the code (with the play bottom) should start the execution. in the console, the following should be visible:

     ```bash